NathalieIbsen/PSMC_Away/README.md

 **By default, all correlations are calculated!**
 All three ("spearman", "pearson", "kendall") are run simultaneously, and there will be three rows pr comparison in the output file.

 **However:** If the parameter space you wish to explore is very wide (e.g, above 50mu*50g), processing may be slowed.
-If this is the case, one can tweak the BinCorr_psmc function to only estimate one of the correlations.
+If this is the case, you can tweak the BinCorr_psmc function to only estimate one of the correlations.

 - This can easily be changed in the function.R by exchanging this line: